-CMM 130 - Basic Photographic Skills 3.00
+CMM 130-Basic Photographic Skills (3)

-Introduces the 35mm camera and the principles of adjustable cameras of all format sizes, from 110 pocket cameras to 4 x 5 view cameras.
+Introduces the 35mm camera and the principles of adjustable cameras of all format sizes, from 110 pocket cameras to 4" x 5" view cameras.
 For the amateur and the serious photographer.
 Covers technical aspects of black and white and color.
-A majority of class work done in slide format for review in class.
+A majority of classwork done in slide format for review in class.
 Also includes the past, present and the future of the photographic medium.
 Teaches what is acceptable and how to recognize quality work.

-CMM 131 - Darkroom Photography I 4.00
+CMM 131-Darkroom Photography I (4)

-Provides a basic understanding of photography as technique and craftsmanship, photography in communications, photography as a method of expression and the scientific basis of photography.
-Covers the basic techniques with cameras, exposure of film, developing of film, print making, composition, light, action photography, manipulation of the image in the darkroom, basic chemistry of photography, sensitometry and color as we see it.
+Provides a basic understanding of photography as technique and craftsmanship, photography in communications, as a method of expression and the scientific basis of photography.
+Covers the basic techniques with cameras, exposure of film, developing of film, printmaking, composition, light, action photography, manipulation of the image in the darkroom, basic chemistry of photography, sensitometry and color as it is seen.
 Students provide cameras and accessory equipment.

-CMM 132 - Digital Photography I 3.00 Designed for students interested in digital photographbesigned for students interested in digital photographic processes.
+CMM 132-Digital Photography I (3)

+Designed for students interested in digital photographic processes.
 The class will introduce basic concepts for acquiring digital images and the process of manipulating the image through the use of a Macintosh computer with Adobe Photoshop software.
 Hands-on instruction with Photoshop will include making selections, cropping images, using paint and editing tools and working with color and brush palettes.
 A portfolio of digital photographic work will be produced by the end of the semester.

-CMM 152 - Video Production 4.00
+CMM 152-Television Studio Production (4)